 How To Save Orchids With Yellow Leaves Due to Underwatering

-- Place the orchids pot in a basin of water for around 10 minutes, ensuring the root ball is fully submerged.
+- Place the orchid’s pot in a basin of water for around 10 minutes, ensuring the root ball is fully submerged.
 This allows water to effectively infiltrate the potting medium so the roots can access the moisture they require.
 Remove the orchid from the basin after 10 minutes and allow the excess water to drain out of the base of the pot.

-- Wait until the top inch of the orchids potting medium feels dry before watering again (typically watering once every 7 days).
-Always water orchid with a good soak.
+- Wait until the top inch of the orchid potting medium feels dry before watering again (typically watering once every 7 days).
+Always water the orchid with a good soak.
 This can be under the faucet (tap) or again, in a basin of water to ensure the potting medium is evenly moist.

 - Ensure that your orchid is in a room at the right temperature, away from sources of heat or air currents.
 Orchids prefer a temperature range of 55°F at night and a maximum daytime temperature of 75°F to grow and flower.
-If the temperature is too high or fluctuates significantly due to indoor heating then this can increase the rate of evaporation from the potting medium and sap moisture from the leaves faster then it can be drawn up by the roots causing the drought stress that kills the roots and turns the leaves yellow.
+If the temperature is too high or fluctuates significantly due to indoor heating then this can increase the rate of evaporation from the potting medium and sap moisture from the leaves faster than it can be drawn up by the roots causing the drought stress that kills the roots and turns the leaves yellow.

 - Keep orchids out of any direct sun whilst the orchid is stressed from drought.
 Orchids prefer bright, indirect light which gives the plant enough light to produce energy and flower, whilst also protecting the sensitive leaves from burning.
 The more sunlight the greater the demand for water.
 If the roots are dying from drought then they cannot supply moisture at the same rate as a healthy plant which results in yellow leaves and a dying orchid.

-The most important factor in saving orchid with yellow leaves from drought stress is to correct the watering practices.
+The most important factor in saving orchids with yellow leaves from drought stress is to correct the watering practices.
 Do not let the potting medium dry out completely, rather wait till the top inch of the medium feels dry before watering.